sdrasco/EdgeWalker/README.md

 - **/src**: The main Python modules responsible for Edge Walker's core functionality.
 It also contains ticker lists and other support files.

-- **/utility**: Helpful tools such as ticker scrapers, [a simple html-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html), and a script `html2csv.py` that converts the HTML reports into CSV format if you prefer to poke around at the results as a spreadsheet.
+- **/utility**: Helpful tools such as ticker scrapers and [a simple html-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html).

 ## Features